andkov/about/2016/mar/README.md

 [add entry](https://github.com/andkov/about/edit/master/2016/mar/README.md)

+##### Week 86 in Victoria

+Mar 22, Tuesday
+- met with W.Beasley. [log](https://github.com/IALSA/ialsa-2015-portland-stencil/issues/40).

+Mar 21, Monday
+- spent the day developing the [collector script](https://github.com/IALSA/IALSA-2015-Portland/blob/master/scripts/mplus/collect-results.R) for Portland.
+Made some good progress.

+spend the weekend working on Portland, Amsterdam, and Groningen

 ##### Week 85 in Victoria

 Mar 18, Friday
 - met with S.Hofer about Harmonization and Multi-State studies.

 Mar 17, Thursday
+- to busy to log
 Mar 16, Wednesday
+- to busy to log
 Mar 15, Tuesday
 - met with W.Beasley to work on Portland stencil. [log](https://github.com/IALSA/ialsa-2015-portland-stencil/issues/38).
 Made major progress in script development.
 The scribe-parser suite is almost ready for testing.
 Needs a second fresh look after the break.